 There is a difference between humanism, secularism, atheism and anti-theism.
 However, they each want to push religion out of public life into private life, and having done so, the anti-theists want to interfere with private life by campaigning that parents are abusing their children by raising them as members of their religion.
 Secularists want to take control of children on the basis of a nationalised secular morality.
 This is the same philosophy as communism with the same inherent weaknesses and dangers.

 Secularism has had an easy ride opposing aggressive muslims and various controlling sects, but it has not found it so easy against anaemic forms of Christianity so it has picked on ‘fundamental’ Christianity to hold it up to ridicule.
 More generally, as a catch-all theme, secularism complains about the ‘privileges’ given to various religions.
 However, there are many non-conformist religious groups who, far from having privileges, are persecuted for being non-conformist.
 Christianity is currently the most persecuted religion on the planet.
 The secularist agenda joins this persecution of those who will not conform to their secular morality.
 Yet non-conformists have often been the champions of liberty of thought and behaviour.
-Secularists are no such champions; they want conformity to their beliefs by secular repentance, otherwise known as coercion.
+Secularists are no such champions; they want conformity to their beliefs by secular repentance, otherwise known as coercion or control-freakery.

 Secularists have difficulty with non-conformists, just as main stream religion did and still does.